lets-release/lets-release/plugins/npm/README.md

 ## Configuration

-### Registry authentication

-Automation tokens are recommended since they can be used for an automated workflow, even when your account is configured to use the [`auth-and-writes` level of 2FA][].

 ### Provenance

 If you are publishing to the official registry and your pipeline is on a [provider that is supported by npm for provenance][], npm can be configured to [publish with provenance][].

-Since lets-release wraps the npm publish command, configuring provenance is not exposed directly.
+Since lets-release wraps the npm publish command, configuring provenance is not directly exposed.
-Instead, provenance can be configured through the [other configuration options exposed by npm][].
+Instead, provenance can be configured through [other configuration options exposed by npm][].
-Provenance applies specifically to publishing, so our recommendation is to configure under `publishConfig` within the `package.json`.
+Provenance applies specifically to publishing, so we recommend configuring it under `publishConfig` within the `package.json`.

 #### Provenance on GitHub Actions

-For package provenance to be signed on the GitHub Actions CI the following permission is required to be enabled on the job:
+For package provenance to be signed on GitHub Actions CI, the following permission is required to be enabled on the job:

 ```yaml